WEC-Sim/WEC-Sim/source/advanced_features.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 	When the nonlinear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the non-linear pressure forces are integrated.
 A good STL mesh resolution is required for the WEC body geometry file(s) when using the non-linear hydrodynamics in WEC-Sim.
 The simulation accuracy will increase with increased surface resolution (i.e. the number of discretized surface panels specified in the .stl file), but the computation time will also increase.

 	There are many ways to generate an STL file; however, it is important to verify the quality of the mesh before running WEC-Sim simulations with the non-linear hydro flag turned on.
 An STL file can be exported from from most CAD programs, but few allow adaquate mesh refinement.
 A good program to perform STL mesh refinement is `Rhino3d <https://www.rhino3d.com/>`_.
-Some helpful resources explaining how to generate and refine an STL mesh in Rhino3d are: https://wiki.mcneel.com/rhino/meshfaqdetails and https://vimeo.com/80925936.
+Some helpful resources explaining how to generate and refine an STL mesh in Rhino3d can be found `here <https://wiki.mcneel.com/rhino/meshfaqdetails>`_ and `here <https://vimeo.com/80925936>`_.

 ..
 Note::